tkardach/AutoGarden/README.md

 # AutoGarden
 The purpose of this project is to create an automated gardening system.
-Plans for this project include:
+Plans for this project include: <br/>

- -Watering unique plants with different watering plans, following a user set schedule -Using different watering methods, such as potted plants versus hydroponic methods -Maintaining greenhouse climate
+ -Watering unique plants with different watering plans, following a user set schedule<br/>
+ -Using different watering methods, such as potted plants versus hydroponic methods<br/>
+ -Maintaining greenhouse climate<br/><br/>

-This project will be split into three different parts:
+This project will be split into three different parts: <br/>

- -Creating bluetooth peripheral devices
+ -Creating bluetooth peripheral devices<br/>
- -Creating a bluetooth host to issue commands to peripherals -Creating a mobile application to monitor and set data within the bluetooth host.
+ -Creating a bluetooth host to issue commands to peripherals<br/>
+ -Creating a mobile application to monitor and set data within the bluetooth host.<br/>

 The bluetooth peripherals will use Bluetooth Low Energy and will be responsible for receiving commands from the host and implementing those requests.